lejahmal/PL-indicator/README.md

 4. **Compare to balance price** – check if the range is above or below the BALANCE PRICE

 ### Trading Rules by Position
+THE RANGE IS CONTAINED IN A SINGLE SECTION

 **If Range Approximativly Equals Balance Price:**
 - **Case 1:** LOWER RANGE = BALANCE PRICE → Buy at BALANCE PRICE, target RED PRICE